majestyz3/TS-Agility/docs/class1/lab2/module2.rst

 Explore F5 Telemetry Streaming, by using a declarative API model to forward, aggregate and analyze BIG-IP telemetry.

 During this hands-on lab you will learn the following:
-•	The difference between a declarative and imperative API interface.
+•	How to use F5's declarative API to deploy applications via AS3.
-•	How to create and validate a JSON declaration for Telemetry Streaming.
+•	How to use F5's declarative API to collect application statistics via Telemetry Streaming.
-•	How to use Telemetry Streaming as a part of the F5 Automation Toolchain.
+•	How to use two data consumers to visualize statistics from Telemetry Streaming.

 This lab will go through initial setup and add you to the Telemetry Streaming Agility 2020 workstation.